tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us004/01.requirements-engineering/Readme.md

 System assigns new skills to the collaborator.
 System provides confirmation of successful operation.

-Alternative Two: Batch Assignment
+Alternative Two:
 HRM selects a collaborator by their employee ID.
-System validates collaborator existance.
+System validates collaborator existence.
 HRM selects multiple skills from the list of available skills.
 System performs a  check to ensure none of the selected skills are already assigned to the collaborator.
 System assigns all valid skills in one operation.